On modeling NP-Complete problems as polynomial-sized linear programs: Escaping/Side-stepping the "barriers": Preliminaries

 \subsection{Basic notions, definitions, and notations}

-As discussed above, the TSP will be used to develop the basic ideas.
-The discussions will involve two alternate abstractions of the TSP optimization problem.
+Our discussions will involve two alternate abstractions of the TSP optimization problem.
 We give overviews of these and their accompanying notations in this section.
 The graph which underlies the first abstraction (which we label the \textquotedblleft traditional abstraction") is illustrated in Figure \ref{TSP_Graph_Figure}.
 Following the terminology commonly used in the literature, we refer to this graph as the \textquotedblleft TSP graph.\textquotedblright\ Each node of the \textit{TSP graph} represents a city, whereas each arc represents a \textit{travel leg}.

 The\ second abstraction we consider in this paper (which we label as the \textquotedblleft alternate representation\textquotedblright)\ is a variant of the \textit{time-dependent }model first proposed by Picard and Queyranne [1978].
 In this representation, city $0$\ always occupies the first and last position in the sequence formed from a given TSP tour.
 In other words, we assume that every travel begins and ends at city $0$.\ Hence in the sequencing/permutation-finding optimization problem, the \textquotedblleft positioning\textquotedblright\ of city $0$\ ceases to be a decision variable.
 In other words, the search for an optimal TSP tour reduces to a search for a permutation over the set of cities, minus city $0.$\ Hence, the graph which underlies this abstraction is correctly illustrated by Figure \ref{TSPAG_Figure}.
 Observe that this graph is a generic Assignment Problem graph (see Burkard \textit{et al.} [2009]).
 In the context of job assignments for example, each row of nodes of this graph (which we will refer to as a \textquotedblleft level\textit{\textquotedblright} of the graph) could represent a worker, and each column of nodes (which we refer to as a \textquotedblleft stage\textit{\textquotedblright} of the graph) could represent a task.
 Hence, we will refer to this graph as the \textquotedblleft TSP Assignment Graph (TSPAG).\textquotedblright\